 Unfortunately, drug scheduling is rarely consistent with real scientific data - if we were to base medical advice on drug scheduling laws, we would have to believe that methamphetamine has more medicinal value than marijuana or psilocybin.
 Thus, this page is simply meant to draw attention to the current state of drug policy in New Jersey and the United States at large.
 To find accurate information about the safety of specific drugs, it is better to look at modern scientific studies.

 As laws are subject to change, be sure to do your own research on top of the resources we’ve provided.
 We have done our best to make sure all information on this page is accurate, but it is not meant to be a fully comprehensive legal guide.
+Also note that this page only lists the most widely known drugs in each schedule; a complete list can be found here.

 While studies have shown that many substances listed here have value in psychiatric medicine and are considered safe for the majority of people, a substance is categorized as Schedule I if the government deems that it “(1) has high potential for abuse; and (2) has no accepted medical use in treatment in the United States; or lacks accepted safety for use in treatment under medical supervision.”
 These substances carry higher penalties for possession than drugs of different schedules.
 For many of these drugs, possessing even a small amount could result in time in prison or large fines.